 - Focus on resolving complaints rather than apportioning blame

 - Complaints will be monitored and analysed, with a view to addressing the root causes

 - A student who has made a complaint has the right to be represented by a member of The Students' Union at all stages.

 All complaints relating to accommodation must be made by the student concerned and not via a parent or other third party.
 A complaint received by a third party will only be considered with the express written permission of the person to whom the complaint relates.View the UWE Bristol Complaints Policy

 It is important that you make an appointment to speak with your Accommodation Manager or put your concerns in writing.
 If you do not feel comfortable speaking to your Accommodation Manager then you can make an appointment to speak to the Senior Accommodation Manager.

 It may be possible that your complaint can be resolved quickly and easily.
 A full investigation will be undertaken once your complaint has been received, which may include formal interviews with any other person affected/involved in order to reach a decision.
 A representative from The Students' Union can be invited to attend such meetings if you wish.
 You will be provided with a written acknowledgement of your complaint within two working days of receipt of a written complaint.

-We will reply in full within five working days during the academic year, and ten working days in relation to queries regarding damage deposits during July, August and September.
+We will reply in full within five working days during the academic year, and ten working days during July, August and September.

 If you are not satisfied